bitwalker/picosat_elixir/README.md

 {:ok, [1, -2, 3]}
 ```

 Nice!
-We have a solution, this tells us that choosing either restaurant `1` or `3` and not `2` will satisfy everyone.
+We have a solution, this tells us that visiting restaurant `1` and `3` but not `2` will satisfy everyone.

 Happy solving!